HyperSprite/google-drive-source/readme.md

 # Google Drive Source

-Write your articles and store images in google drive and then download them to a specified folder.
+Write articles, store images, whatever in google drive and then download them to a specified folders.

-I am using this to keep my Gatsby blog up to date by writing Markdown and saving images in Google drive and then syncing that to my blog.
+I built this to keep my Gatsby blog up to date by writing Markdown and saving images in Google drive and then syncing that to my blog.
+Turns out, it also supports Google Drawings, Sheets if you want to sync that.

+For a comprehensive step by step install walkthrough see the [Getting started with google-drive-source slide deck](https://gatsby-site-gds-slide-deck.rcrsv.com)

 ## Install
 ```npm install --save google-drive-source```